tmtxt/tmtxt.github.com/_drafts/2018-03-24-basic-logging-debugging-in-microservices-part-2.md

 }
 ```

 This implementation is much better than the implementation in the first part.
-You don’t need to care about whether calling the `write` function everytime the request finishes processing.
+You don’t need to care about whether to call the `write` function everytime the request finishes processing.

 # Track the request life-cycle in Microservices